-Patients being newly listed or currently on the transplant wait-list should receive counselling about the potential of receiving a kidney from a donor with a small renal mass.
-The consent discussion must clearly outline the risk of cancer recurrence and transmission, including the possibility of death from metastatic disease, as well as the risk of surgical complications related to the tumour excision.
-Specific surgical risks such as bleeding, urine leak and arterio-venous fistula should be discussed.
-Patients should be informed about the need for ongoing post-transplant surveillance for RCC recurrence, in addition to the standard post-transplant follow-up.
+Patients being newly listed or currently on the transplant wait list should receive counselling about the potential of receiving a kidney from a donor with a SRM.
+The consent discussion must clearly outline the risk of cancer recurrence and transmission, including the possibility of death from metastatic disease, as well as the risk of surgical complications related to the tumor excision.
+Specific surgical risks, such as bleeding, urine leak, and arteriovenous fistula should be discussed.
+Patients should be informed about the need for ongoing post-transplant surveillance for RCC recurrence, in addition to the standard post-transplant followup.
 We propose that this informed process be conducted in a similar fashion and time as that performed for consideration of ECD and DCD kidneys.
 Consideration should also be given to establishing a well-defined set of eligibility criteria.
-In their series, Brook et al. limited potential recipients to those older than 60 years of age, with significant co-morbidities, difficulties with vascular access, and/or an expected mortality rate of >50% within 3-4 years.19 While there is insufficient data to determine an optimal set of recipient criteria, we recommend that both patient life expectancy as well as expected wait-list time be taken into consideration when formulating such criteria.
-We also recognize that these criteria will, and likely should, differ between individual transplant centres.
+In their series, Brook et al limited potential recipients to those older than 60 years of age, with significant comorbidities, difficulties with vascular access, and/or an expected mortality rate of >50% within 3-4 years.
+19 While there is insufficient data to determine an optimal set of recipient criteria, we recommend that both patient life expectancy, as well as expected wait list time be taken into consideration when formulating such criteria.
+We also recognize that these criteria will, and likely should, differ between individual transplant centers.